PythonicCafe/djpg-example/README.md

 # djpg-example

+This is a sample Django project showing some postgres features.
 You need docker compose to run this project.

 Running all services: